Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Emergent Gauge State from random symmetric circuits

+where the tensor product runs over all the legs attached to \(v\).
+The full symmetric tensor network is given by the contraction of local multiplicity tensors with a fixed bulk spin-network state \(|\Phi_{g}\rangle \)~\cite{RTNs_2016, qi2022emergentbulkgaugefield}.
+This yields a natural two-layer decomposition of the symmetric tensor network, illustrated in~\figref{fig:Bulk_Boundary_Correspondence}.
+Note that multiplicity tensors reside on the vertices of the spacetime lattice, while the gauge state \(|\Phi_{g}\rangle \) is supported on the links.
+To contract them consistently, we introduce an isometry \(E\) that embeds the link Hilbert space into an \emph{extended Hilbert space} by assigning one copy of the link degree of freedom to each of its endpoint vertices.
+For an oriented link \(l: x \to y\), it is given by

 where the charge at the beginning of the link is conjugated and the charge at the end is not.
-On links internal to the trivalent decomposition (which are not present in the original circuit), we let \(E_{l}\) act as the identity.
-The full isometry is the product over all physical links,
+On links internal to the trivalent decomposition (which are not present in the original circuit), \(E_{l}\) is the identity.
+The full isometry is given by the product over all physical links,

-In gauge-theory language, \(E\) is the canonical embedding into the extended Hilbert space~\cite{EE_GaugeTheory1,EE_GaugeTheory2}.
+In gauge-theory language, \(E\) is known as the canonical embedding map into the extended Hilbert space~\cite{EE_GaugeTheory1,EE_GaugeTheory2}.

-Finally, contracting the gauge wavefunciton $|\Phi_g \rangle$ with the embedding tensor $E$, and then with the multiplicity tensor yields a boundary state on the initial and final time slices (c.f. \eqnref{eq:temp2}):